aws-samples/amazon-comprehend-medical-enrich-custom-models/README.md

 # Integrate Amazon Comprehend Medical with Custom Code and Models

-*This code repository supports the blog post `Enrich Amazon Comprehend Medical with Custom Code and Models`.
-Please see that blog for step-by-step instructions and further details for deploying this solution.
-Much of the content in this repository is copied from there.*

 ## Introduction

 Extracting important information from unstructured medical and healthcare texts like transcribed physician notes is a key step in understanding the content of such documents, yet many healthcare and life sciences organizations struggle with this.
 Manually extracting the data is a time consuming process, while automated rule-based attempts to extract the data don’t capture the full story as they fail to take context into account.